Foods for feminine health

 You've probably heard by now that cranberries protect against urinary tract infections, but other foods can help keep your vagina in tip-top shape.
 Here's everything you need to know about the best diet for vaginal health.

 Eat more of these foods...

 To maintain optimal vaginal health, you should focus on eating more of these nutritious foods:

 - Apples.
 Phloridzin, a phytoestrogen found in apples, helps support better sexual function, including making it easier to get sexually aroused and orgasm.

 - Probiotics.
-Take a probiotic supplement daily that contains at least 25 billion flora, which helps promote vaginal and urinary health.
+Take a daily probiotic supplement containing at least 25 billion flora, which helps promote vaginal and urinary health.